OUR TEAM

 Board Member

-Mikiel Askia Toure has spent nearly 25 years in his career committed to the service in people’s personal and professional advancement, through the foundational work of Character Mastery.
+Mikiel Askia Toure has spent nearly 25 years in his career committed to the service in people’s personal and professional advancement, through the foundational work of I Am We.
 In 1997, Mikiel volunteered for 7 years with a non-profit that mentored high school students, and facilitated programs designed to address bias, bigotry and racism.
 Mikiel has owned the responsibility to empower others to think and feel positively, for clear effective planning and accurate navigation in life.

 Board Member

-Edward Pohlert is a lifetime educator spanning eight colleges and universities in California for the past 40 years.
-Edward has devoted his career to educational equity and inspiring students and their families to value education as a journey to self-empowerment.
-As a first-generation college student, he has attained educational success as a cultural psychologist utilizing his life narrative and community role models that always stressed authenticity before status.
+Dr. Edward Pohlert has been an educator for the past forty-one years at eight colleges and universities in California.
+Edward has devoted his career to inspiring 1st generation college, underrepresented students, and their families to utilize education as a powerful force to change lives, communities, and outdated higher education systems.
+As a first-generation college student, he has attained educational success as a cultural psychologist utilizing his life narrative and community practices for the betterment of our shared vision of a multicultural society.
 His commitment is to grow Garden 31's organizational resiliency and restorative justice focus.

 Board Member